Jerry's Famous Deli: History

+During the 1990s, the chain made several acquisitions nationwide.
 On May 18, 2002, the original Jerry's Famous Deli in Studio City sustained a fire which caused the building $2,000,000 worth of damage.
-The location reopened on September 16, 2003, with the founders present as well as Los Angeles City Councilman Zev Yaroslavsky and celebrities such as actor Robbie Williams.
+The location reopened on September 16, 2003, with the founders present as well as Los Angeles City Councilman Zev Yaroslavsky and celebrities such as singer Robbie Williams.
+In 2008, the founder of the chain died, leaving a heavy debt behind.
+In 2010, the Miami location received the presidential visit of Barack Obama who ate there, and then got written up the next week for 26 restaurant violations relating to hygiene.